Think Before You Act: Decision Transformers with Working Memory: Methodology

-\textit{\textbf{Step 4: Memory retrieve}} To utilize memory for decision-making, we retrieve information from the updated memory slot.
+\textit{\textbf{Step 4: Memory retrieval.}} We retrieve information from the updated memory slots to utilize memory for decision-making.
 Reading from the memory matrix is done by computing a read position vector.
-This vector can be computed using the above content-based addressing mechanism that involves comparing the query vector with the contents of the memory matrix.
-Note that in other retrieval-based methods \citep{DBLP:conf/nips/HumphreysGTSWL22,DBLP:conf/icml/BorgeaudMHCRM0L22}, nearest neighbor is the common way to retrieve related information.
-However, in our case, the internal working memory is smaller than the typical external working memory, which makes attention-based retrieval feasible.
-Since the query information is the same as the input information, we use the same content address to retrieve the memory: $\bm{E}_{out} = \bm{w}\bm{M}_t$.
+This vector can be computed using the above content-based addressing mechanism that compares the query vector with the contents of the memory matrix.
+Note that in other retrieval-based methods \citep{DBLP:conf/nips/HumphreysGTSWL22,DBLP:conf/icml/BorgeaudMHCRM0L22}, the nearest neighbor is the common way to retrieve related information.
+However, in our case, the working memory is considerably smaller than typical external memory, which makes attention-based retrieval feasible.
+Since the query information is the same as the input information, we use the same content address to retrieve the memory: $\bm{E}_{\text{out}} = \bm{w}\odot\bm{M}_t$.

-\subsection{Pre-training \name}
+\subsection{Pre-training}